-It seems to me that the work of faith here spoken of, comes home more especially to our own case.
+In the noble gallery of portraits which the eleventh chapter of the Epistle to the Hebrews contains, the early character of Moses seems to me to demand the particular attention of Christians.
+It comes home more especially to our own case.
 The men of God who are named in the former part of the chapter are all examples to us, beyond question.
 But we cannot literally do what most of them did, however much we may drink into their spirit.
-We are not called upon to offer a literal sacrifice like Abel-or build a literal ark like Noah-or leave our country literally, and dwell in tents, and offer up our Isaac like Abraham.
+We are not called upon to offer a literal sacrifice like Abel,-or to build a literal ark like Noah,-or to leave our country literally, and dwell in tents, and offer up our Isaac, like Abraham.
 But the faith of Moses comes nearer to us.
-It seems to operate in a way more familiar to our own experience.
+It seems to operate in a way more familiar to the experience of a believing man or woman in England.
 It made him take up a line of conduct such as we must often take up ourselves in the present day, each in our own walk of life.
-And for this reason I think these three verses deserve more than ordinary consideration.
+And for this reason I think these three verses in Hebrews deserve more than ordinary consideration.

 Now I have nothing but the simplest things to say about them.
-I shall only try to enforce upon you the greatness of the things Moses did, and the principle on which he did them.
-And then perhaps you will be better prepared for the practical instruction which the verses appear to hold out to everyone who will receive it.
+I shall only try to enforce upon my readers the greatness of the things which Moses did, and the principle on which he did them.
+And then perhaps you will be better prepared for the practical instruction which the subject appears to hold out to every one who will receive it.